pancelor/pancelor.github.io/templates/posts/linecook.md

   <figcaption>a shrine from Breath of the Wild</figcaption>
 </figure>

 While writing this, I came across [this excellent excellent article](http://blog.runevision.com/2021/02/designing-for-sense-of-mystery-and.html) about designing around a sense of mystery and wonder.
-The author so clearly pinpoints multiple vague dissatisfactions I'd had towards the design of Breath of the Wild -- I'm a little blown away by how well they were able to articulate it!
+The author so clearly pinpoints multiple vague dissatisfactions I'd had towards the design of Breath of the Wild -- I'm still a bit blown away by how well they were able to articulate it!
 Their article feels related to mine in a way that's hard for me to verbalize, but here's my best attempt:

 I think the core idea that resonated with me is the explanations of how the shrines in BotW are separate, predictable, self-contained worlds.
 This feels a lot like my original recipe HUD idea, where you can only experience the things that I've explicitly designed.
 But following the author's suggestions might lead to a more organic-feeling world where many parts can influence other parts in surprising ways.